India | Ideas for Thinking Day*

 Ideas, activities and facts for your presentation.

-Girl Scouts who choose India for a Thinking Day event should take cues from Indian wedding celebrations in order to create a truly festive affair.
+$15.00Girls who choose India for their booth should take cues from Indian wedding celebrations in order to create a truly festive affair.
 Even today, most Indian marriages are arranged by parents or trusted family members who put a great deal of effort and money into elaborate decorations, elegant costumes and abundant food.

-For Thinking Day costumes, Girl Scout troops can make no-sew Indian Sari costumes with just a few yards of fabric and a fitted t-shirt.
+For costumes troops can make no-sew Indian Sari costumes with just a few yards of fabric and a fitted t-shirt.
 To complete the look, add large gold jewelry and a Bindi (a dot worn on the forehead).

-A unique Thinking Day activity to represent India would be to have a group yoga class.
+A unique activity to represent India would be to have a group yoga class.

 Craft ideas including making an India rainbow loop bracelet with elephant charm, “INDIA” letter beads and elastic bands of orange, white and green- like the flag of India.
-Girls could also make an India elephant or India bell SWAPs.
+Girls could also make an India elephant pins for swapping.

-If each country is serving popular ethnic food for Thinking Day, girls might turn up their noses at the scent of curry in many Indian dishes.
+If each country is serving popular ethnic food, girls might turn up their noses at the scent of curry in many Indian dishes.
 More kid-friendly Indian food ideas are naan (flatbread) and raita which is made of plain yogurt mixed with mint and cucumbers.
-Something else that would be easy to prepare for Thinking Day is lassi- a yogurt and fruit drink, like a smoothie.
+Something else that would be easy to prepare is lassi- a yogurt and fruit drink, like a smoothie.